aws-samples/aws-medialive-fallback-switcher-lambda/README.md

 Solution Overview
 - - - - - - - - -

-This fallback workflow uses an AWS EventBridge (CloudWatch) Rule to trigger an AWS  Lambda function which switches the MediaLive Channel to a specified fallback input.
+This fallback workflow uses an AWS EventBridge (CloudWatch) Rule to trigger an AWS  Lambda function which switches the alerting MediaLive Channel to a specified fallback input.
 We recommend that the fallback input be a VOD file (MP4 or TS) with content which does not expire: an animated logo slate, evergreen video material,  or a “Please Stand By” message.

 This functionality differs from the Input Loss Behavior built into a MediaLive Channel in the following ways: